syncfusion-content/xamarin-docs/Xamarin/Chat/Working with Chat.md

 ## Message DoubleTapped Event and Command

+The SfChat control comes with built-in SfChat.MessageDoubleTapped event and SfChat.MessageDoubleTappedCommand that will be fired upon double tapping a message.
+You can get the double tapped Message, and the interacted(double tapped) Point via the MessageDoubleTappedEventArgs as MessageDoubleTappedEventArgs.Message and MessageDoubleTappedEventArgs.Point respectively, in both the MessageDoubleTapped event handler and action of MessageDoubleTappedCommand.

 ### MessageDoubleTapped Event

-The SfChat.MessageDoubleTapped event will be triggered while double tapping on the messages with MessageDoubleTappedEventArgs properties as follows.

-*Message  : Gets the instance of the IMessage that was interacted with.
-*Position : Gets the touch position as point on the tapped message.

 {% tabs %}
 {% highlight xaml %}